skip to main content

 While most leaders watch measures such as GDP and unemployment closely, few pay attention to how their people are feeling.
 Gallup has produced global statistics for wellbeing and happiness since 2006, and these metrics perfectly complement the objective indicators for human development.

 Wellbeing and happiness metrics help leaders and researchers better understand what makes a great life.
 The Positive and Negative Experience Indexes track the world's experiences with pain, worry, stress, anger, enjoyment, laughter and more.
-Global negative experiences have risen since 2006, while positive experiences fell in 2021 after remaining steady for several years.
+Global negative experiences ticked down for the first time since 2014 after being on the rise since then.
+Positive experiences continued to rebound in 2023 after dropping at the height of the COVID-19 pandemic.

 How We Measure the Positive Experience Index